Zhankun-Xiong/M2UMol/README.md

 ```

 ### 5.2 Molecular analysis tool
-We combined M2UMol's ability to discover important functional groups and multimodal retrieval to develop a molecular analysis tool [molecular analysis tool](https://github.com/Zhankun-Xiong/M2UMol/tree/main/molecular_analysis) and integrate it into package.
+We combined M2UMol's ability to discover important functional groups and multimodal retrieval to develop a molecular analysis tool [molecular analysis tool](https://github.com/Zhankun-Xiong/M2UMol/tree/main/M2UMol_package/molecular_analysis) and integrate it into package.
 To run it, you can use the following command:
 ```
-cd molecular_analysis
 python moleculartool.py --genericname no
 ```
 Note that `--genericname yes` can show the generic name of molecules.
 Then you will be asked to enter the options. :